SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/orphaned-resources.md

 ### Policy Vulnerability E-Mail

-Syskit Point sends you a bulk e-mail that includes all of the workspaces where the policy vulnerability was detected, **asking you to assign new owners** to Microsoft Teams or Microsoft 36 Groups that have no active owners assigned.
+Syskit Point sends you an e-mail that includes all of the workspaces where the policy vulnerability was detected, **asking you to assign new owners** to Microsoft Teams or Microsoft 36 Groups that have no active owners assigned.

 You can find the following information in the e-mail:
 * **Due date to resolve the policy vulnerability (1)**; you have 15 workdays to resolve the policy vulnerability